 - Ensuring access to the extinguisher is not impeded

 - Ensuring no leaks are visible around the rim

 Depending on your jurisdiction, these checks may differ – as will the time intervals between checks.
-The most common rule is to do a check once per month.
+The most common rule we have come across is to do a check once per month.

-Choosing a fire extinguisher is usually pretty straightforward for a residential property: ensure it’s ABC rated with a UL rating.
+Choosing a fire extinguisher is usually pretty straightforward for a residential property: e.g. to ensure it’s ABC rated with a UL rating.
+But you need to check the requirements in your jurisdiction.
 We go with Amerex for our extinguishers as they have the best brand reputation on the market.
-If you’re interested in buying an extinguisher, check our full review of the 7 best fire extinguishers for home use.
+If you’re interested in buying an extinguisher, check our full review of the 9 best fire extinguishers for home use.

 Remember, this information is stated as personal opinion for our circumstances and does not constitute advice, professional or otherwise, to you, your jurisdiction, and your circumstances.
 Consult with your local fire department for information specific to your situation and make sure you’re well trained in use before a fire occurs.